 Master of Arts in Educational Leadership and Policy Studies

-Our Master of Arts (MA) in Educational Leadership and Policy Studies builds from the certificate program [link to ELPS certificate program] and consists of an additional 15 quarter-hour curriculum (three quarters) which provides a deeper view of equity, design thinking and action research.
+Our Master of Arts (MA) in Educational Leadership and Policy Studies builds from the certificate program and consists of an additional 15 quarter-hour curriculum (three quarters) which provides a deeper view of equity, design thinking and action research.

 The ELPS MA program extends the learning from the principal licensure program (approved program for Colorado Principal License) with additional coursework to enhance competency development in entrepreneurship, systems, culture, improvement, resource development, innovation and transformative leadership.
 It is approved by the Colorado Department of Education as a Turnaround Leadership Development Program.

 The ELPS MA program begins with acceptance into one of our principal licensure cohort models of the Ritchie Program for School Leaders: Executive Leadership for Successful Schools (Ritchie ELSS).

 - 2 to 4 in-person Saturday sessions per quarter and weekly online interactions within a cohort